book page

 Reviewer avatar

 I didn’t expect Introduction to Regular Expressions to be this approachable.
-The way it frames patterns made me instantly calmer about getting started.
+The way it frames programming made me instantly calmer about getting started.

 Reviewer avatar